-Online survey platform Momentive (NASDAQ:MNTV) announced better-than-expected results in the Q2 FY2021 quarter, with revenue up 20.2% year on year to $109.3 million.
-Momentive made a GAAP loss of $29.2 million, down on its loss of $22.9 million, in the same quarter last year.
+Online survey platform Momentive (NASDAQ:MNTV) reported results in line with analyst expectations in Q3 FY2021 quarter, with revenue up 20.2% year on year to $114.7 million.
+Momentive made a GAAP loss of $22.9 million, improving on its loss of $26.1 million, in the same quarter last year.

 The story of Momentive (formerly SurveyMonkey) starts in the the '90s when the co-founder Ryan Finley got tasked by the marketing department of the company he was working for to create a survey and send it to their customers.
 The frustrating experience of using the tools then available led him to quit his job and start a new company.